nejohnson/format/ReadMe.md

   * `c` conversion treats precision as a repetition count.
   * `C` conversion is same as `c` but gets character from format string itself.
   * `#` flag with continuation and `s` conversions to select alternate ROM-based string pointers
-  * `I` and `U` conversions, together with a numeric base modifier, for arbitrary numeric base conversions
+  * `I` and `U` conversions, together with a numeric base modifier, for arbitrary numeric base conversions (base 2-36)
+  * 'k' fixed-point conversion specifier
+  * grouping modifier for formatting the output in useful ways

 # Producing Output #